Finance glossary

 WorkSocial Insurance Number.
 Required to work, file taxes, and access government programs.

-Example: Employers need your SIN to issue your T4.
+Example: Example: Employers need your SIN to issue your T4.

 RRSP